 Book/Reader | Paperback | 144 pp. | English text | Illustrated | Designed by The Rodina and Mateo Broillet | Edited by Mirna Belina | Final editing and proofreading by Jason Coburn | Published by Sonic Acts Press, Amsterdam | 2018

-To accompany the upcoming Sonic Acts Academy 2018, we will publish the Sonic Acts Academy Reader – a beautifully designed and printed collection of short essays, maps, interviews, stories, speculations, and visual contributions.
+To accompany the Sonic Acts Academy 2018, we published the Sonic Acts Academy Reader – a beautifully designed and printed collection of short essays, maps, interviews, stories, speculations, and visual contributions.
 These come from a number of the artists, designers, and speakers to provide invaluable insights into the exploration conducted and presented during the Academy.